radarmimo/Download-Center/README.md

 # RadarMIMO Download Center
 **Welcome to the official RadarMIMO Download Center**
-A comprehensive collection of resources for MIMO radar research, including talks, tutorials, short courses, research code, and datasets.
+A comprehensive collection of resources for MIMO radar research, including talks, tutorials, short courses, and research code.

 ---